mutms/moodle-tool_muprog/docs/en/management_program_allocation.md

 - **Automatic cohort allocation**: All members of specified cohorts are automatically allocated to the program.
 - **Completed program**: All users that complete referenced program are allocated automatically.
 - **Certifications**: Allocation is managed indirectly through the Certifications plugin.
+- **External database allocation**: Users are synchronised from a row-based external database table.

 During user allocation, a custom program schedule is generated for each user based on program allocation settings.
 This schedule includes the program start date, as well as optional program due and end dates.

+When the External database source is enabled the allocation settings page adds a **Run External Database Allocation** button, allowing administrators to start a synchronisation immediately without waiting for the scheduled cron task.

 ![Program allocation settings](img/program_allocation.png)